A Little Cloud: Summary

 Joyce shifts the scene to Little Chandler's home.
 We find Little Chandler with his child in his arms.
 He is sitting at a table looking at a picture of his wife, Annie.
 He looks into her eyes searching for answers to his now confused state of mind.
 All he finds is coldness.
 He sees a pretty girl, but he can see no life in her, and he compares her unfavourably to the rich, exotic women Gallaher says are available to him.
 He wonders why he married Annie.
-He then opens a book of Byron's poetry and begins to read until the child begins to cry and Little Chandler finds he cannot comfort him.
+He then opens a book of Byron's poetry and begins to read On the Death of a Young Lady until the child begins to cry and Little Chandler finds he cannot comfort him.
 Little Chandler snaps at his son.
 The frightened baby cries harder and harder until Annie comes.
 Through her interaction with Little Chandler and the child, it becomes apparent that Little Chandler is not her main priority.

 Little Chandler feels trapped.
 All feelings of hope that existed at the beginning of the day are now gone.
 It is at this moment that Little Chandler reaches a deep moment of recognition.
 He finally sees the truth that the reader has known all along.
 His own reluctance is the only thing responsible for his feelings of incompleteness, and he can now only blame himself.
 Tears come to Little Chandler's eyes, and the story is cut off.

 Analysis

-In an analysis of "A Little Cloud", Harold Mosher wrote that, in Dubliners, Joyce uses, and perhaps abuses, both repetition and cliché in order to give the writing a feel of insignificance.
+In an analysis of "A Little Cloud", Harold Mosher wrote that, in Dubliners, Joyce uses, and perhaps abuses, both repetition and cliché in order to give the writing a feeling of insignificance.
 He pointed out there is a legitimate lack of action in many of the stories, certainly in "A Little Cloud", and this "content of lack" is mirrored by the language Joyce used.
 Mosher believes the talking about nothing, in the way that many Joyce characters do, is actually rather important, and argued that, in terms of the language, this style actually portrays an abundance of creativity and quality, rather than the lack of fresh thought that could be implied by the cliché nature of the writing.
-Thematically, Mosher said this is important in an ironic way, because, though it shows creativity on the part of Joyce, it shows little on the part of Chandler: he thinks and speaks in this way because, as he says in the end to Annie, he "couldn’t... didn't do anything."
+Thematically, Mosher said this is important in an ironic way, because, though it shows creativity on the part of Joyce, it shows little on the part of Chandler: he thinks and speaks in this way because, as he says in the end to Annie, he "couldn't... didn't do anything".

+It’s been remarked that "a central theme" of Dubliners is expressed in Little Chandler's conclusion that "If you wanted to succeed you had to go away."